concord-consortium/lab/readme.md

     	lib/lab.js

-If you are just modifying an existing example or adding a new one just create the new files in the `src/examples` directory and running `make` or `bin/guard` will generate the associated resources in the `examples/` directory.
+If you are just modifying an existing example or adding a new one just create the new files in the `src/examples` directory and run `make` or `bin/guard` to generate the associated resources in the `dist/examples/` directory.

 The html file are generated from [Haml](http://haml-lang.com/) markup.
 Add the suffix `.html.haml` to these files.

 The css stylesheets are generated from [Sass](http://sass-lang.com/) markup.
 Add the suffix `.sass` to these files.
+The stylesheets may also be writted using thenewer `*.scss` variant of Sass.

 ### Testing: `test/`